 The National Behavioral Intervention Team Association (NaBITA) is an organization for the support and professional development of behavioral intervention team members.

 NaBITA is committed to providing education, resources and support to professionals in schools and in the workplace who endeavor every day to make their campuses and workplaces safer through caring prevention and intervention.

-The registration deadline for this training event was Monday, February 17th, 2014.
+The registration deadline for this training event is Monday, July 21st, 2014.

 Click here to visit the event page.

 Held at the Crowne Plaza Portland Downtown Convention Center

 August 7th – 9th, 2014

 8:30am – 4:30pm Thursday, August 7th, 2014